Joannes-Az0609/MoodifyMe/SOCIAL_MESSAGING_README.md

 2. **Verify installation**:
    - Check that all database tables were created
-   - Ensure default chat rooms exist
    - Test user registration/login

 3. **Access the features**:
    - Visit `/pages/chat_hub.php` for the main hub
-   - Navigate through the Chat dropdown in the header
+   - Navigate through the Community dropdown in the header

 ## 🎯 Usage Guide